BlinkID/blinkid-ui-ios/README.md

 ```

 # Reporting Issues
-If you find any issues just open a issue here on github, but please specify as much information as you can.
+If you find any issues open an issue here on GitHub, but please specify as much information as you can.
 Please specify:
  * How did you add the framework to your project, Cocoapods/Manual.
  * Xcode version.